Bidding is open for...

 3. New sites and/or new organisers: If the site or organiser have not been used before for national or international competitions the bid must be accompanied by a site report from a nominated CIVL inspector.

 4. NAC confirmation: The bid must be supported by a letter of confirmation of bid from the NAC and a letter of support from the local authority of the area in which the event is to be held.
-The Organizer Agreement beteween FAI and the Orgaizers has to be signed BEFORE the presentation of the bid to the Plenary.

 5. Bid Information: The bid must be accompanied by a copy of Annex A and Annex B, signed by the organiser.